simplyRoba/bumpels/gallery.md

 permalink: /gallery/
 layout: gallery
 description: >
-    A Gallery of all Bumpels is comming soon.
+    A Gallery of all Bumpels.
+Find your new best friend.
 ---

-Coming soon!